 H.B.
-No. 261 introduces significant amendments to the Tax Code concerning the appraisal of commercial real property for ad valorem tax purposes.
-The bill clarifies that the appraisal ratio for properties under Sections 23.23 or 23.232 is based on the market value determined by the appraisal district, rather than the appraised value limited by these sections.
-It establishes a new section, 23.232, which defines "commercial real property" and sets criteria for limiting the appraised value of such properties with a market value of $10 million or less.
-The appraisal office is permitted to increase the appraised value of commercial real property, but only within specified limits, including a maximum increase of 20% from the previous year's appraised value plus the market value of any new improvements.
+No. 261 introduces new limitations on the increases in appraised values of certain commercial real properties for ad valorem tax purposes.
+It amends Section 1.12(d) of the Tax Code to clarify that the appraisal ratio for properties under Sections 23.23 or 23.232 is based on the market value determined by the appraisal district, rather than the appraised value limited by these sections.
+The bill also adds Section 23.232, which defines "commercial real property" and establishes criteria for limiting the appraised value of properties with a market value of $10 million or less.
+The appraisal office is permitted to increase the appraised value, but only to a specified extent, ensuring that increases do not exceed the lesser of the market value from the most recent tax year or a calculated sum based on the previous year's appraised value and any new improvements.

 Statutes affected: